National Student League: Origins

 The organizations founding came about as a result of a case of censorship on the campus of the City College of New York in 1931.
 The Social Problems Club had begun publishing a new magazine, Frontiers, in March 1931 that contained an anti-ROTC editorial.
-College president Frederick C. Robinson had copies of the magazine confiscated and suspended the charter of the Social Problems Club.
+College president Frederick B. Robinson had copies of the magazine confiscated and suspended the charter of the Social Problems Club.
 When Club members published a leaflet protesting this, he suspended them as well.

 The students formed a broad alliance with left leaning groups in other New York colleges to form a protest and letter writing campaign in favor of the suspended students, who were eventually reinstated.
 They organized themselves permanently as the New York Intercollegiate Student Council, composed of eleven student groups on seven local campuses.
 Later that fall they reorganized as the New York Student League and finally as the National Student League over the 1931-1932 Christmas break.

 Unlike other "mass organizations" of the time, the initial impetus for the NSLs creation did not come from Communist Party or Young Communist League leadership, but began as a "grassroots" effort of Communist and Communist sympathizing students at CCNY and the other New York colleges.
 The YCL was focusing more on blue collar youth at the time and was hesitant about recruiting among "bourgeois" college youth.
 The YCL approved the group's creation, however, and provided some of the initial contacts to create an inter-campus organization.